holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Contract check

-- No source code or FL protocol fields were changed.
+- No FL protocol fields were changed.
+- FedLC is client-local loss calibration only; it does not alter FLModel params, metadata, aggregation keys, or evaluation.
 - All completed candidates used `--cross_site_eval`, `--num_rounds 20`, `--model_arch moderate_cnn`, `--max_model_params 5000000`, and `--final_eval_clients site-1`.
 - DIFF upload, `NUM_STEPS_CURRENT_ROUND`, and strict state-dict loading remain governed by the existing validated code.